AnilDCoder/UI-Designs/README.md

 # UI-Designs
-Repositories contains all designs created by me.
+This repository contain all the designs created by me.